Confirmed Bookings

 Just a short drive from your house is the miniature fishing village of Finiki.
 While the rest of the west coast might be wavy, the beach here is tucked completely inside the small harbor breakwater.
 It is 100% protected from the open ocean waves.
 It is incredibly shallow, and you can practically sit at a seafood taverna right on the sand while the kids splash safely in the water.

-📸 Real photos of Finiki, Karpathos — Wikimedia Commons (CC BY-SA 3.0)
+📸 Real Finiki and west-coast Karpathos photos — Wikimedia Commons (CC BY-SA 3.0)

 02 • The Horseshoe Bay